 - Apical impulse is difficult to locate or nonpalpable.

-- Ewart sign: percutory dullness at the base of the left lung with increased vocal fremitus and bronchial breathing due the compression of lung parenchyma by the pericardial effusion
+- Ewart sign: dullness to percussion at the base of the left lung with increased vocal fremitus and bronchial breathing due the compression of lung parenchyma by the pericardial effusion

 - Laboratory studies and analysis of the pericardial fluid can be used in the investigation of the underlying etiology.

 - Indication: all patients with suspected pericardial effusion

 - Procedure: TTE (gold standard) or focused-assessed transthoracic echocardiography